zarf-dev/proposals/0048-schema-update-process/README.md

 ### Use only one API version

-Instead of introducing a new schema, we could overtime remove and introduce fields on the existing package schema.
+Instead of introducing a new schema, we could over time remove and introduce fields on the existing package schema.
 This was rejected as we believe a new schema will provide a more intuitive experience for developers and maintainers.
 For instance, attempting to implement the proposed Helm changes would result in a large, confusing schema.
 Likewise, it would be difficult to change defaults, such as moving from required to optional, since we wouldn't have a new API version to signal that there is a breaking change.
 Additionally, removing deprecated fields such as `dataInjections` would require a major version change.
 Keeping the API version and CLI version decoupled allows flexibility to make the changes we need.

 ### Public Facing Internal Type